 Ibo Island is the head quarters of the Quirimbas National Park, surrounded by the Indian Ocean, and is uniquely located in front of one of Africa’s largest and independent mangrove forests.
 Ibo is a floristic kingdom and a great island for viewing birds of Mozambique.

 Whether a dedicated ornithologist or an amateur bird-watcher, you will marvel at the wealth of opportunities to see some of the most beautiful, and often rare, birds in Mozambique.
 There are a number of wooded areas on Ibo and viewing is very good with the incoming and outgoing tides.
 The lush, low-lying sea mangrove forests are a special adventure for ardent bird-watchers and are impressive to be in at sunset when hundreds of birds fly in to roost.

 Birders from around the world come to experience Ibo Island birdlife.
 Ibo’s bushy interior offers comfortable cover for a varied bird kingdom, who arrived in numbers for sweet nectar sipping.
-Ibo nests over 700 different bird species, 10 of these being threatened.
+Ibo nests 250 different bird species, 10 of these being threatened.

 Goliath Herons, Fish Eagles, Egrets, Flamingo’s and Pelicans are all regular visitors and the tropical gardens at the lodge support a large range of Sunbirds, Wood peckers and the beautiful lilac breasted Roller.
 Our guides are overwhelming in their knowledge of every little Ibo flitter and flutter.